-- Microphone or Mic (Pink; Microphone) - The connection for a microphone or headphones.
+- Microphone or Mic (pink) - The connection for a microphone or headphones.

 - MIDI or joystick (15 pin yellow connector) - Used with earlier sound cards to connect MIDI keyboard or joystick.

-Tip: Usually the cables connecting to the devices are also color-coded and will match or be close to the colors the cables connect into.
+Usually, the cables connecting to the devices are also color-coded, and will match or be close to the colors the cables connect to.
 For example, the end of the speakers cable may have a green line or be completely green.